 Rent corrections

-We have identified a number of errors in how we have calculated rent for some of our tenants.
-Unfortunately, some of our tenants have been overcharged as a result.
+In late 2023 we identified a number of possible errors in how we historically calculated rent for some of our tenants, based on policies that were introduced in 2004 and 2016.
+Unfortunately, some of our tenants were overcharged as a result.

 We sincerely apologise and are working to correct the errors as quickly as possible.
 We will refund any overpayments tenants have made.